 Foreign and non-resident tuition and miscellaneous course fees are applicable to this policy as well as mandatory registration fees.

-The Orientation Fee is 50% refundable until June 15, 2017 ONLY if requested in writing prior to your selected orientation date.
-The fee is non-refundable if the orientation date you signed up for has passed, you attended the session, OR an orientation refund is requested after June 15, 2017.
-Email your refund request to email@example.com.
+If you change your mind about attending Sonoma State University, you must notify the University in writing in order to receive a refund.
+The Enrollment Reservation and Campus Housing Down Payment are 50% refundable is requested in writing by December 15, 2017; non-refundable thereafter.
+NOTE: The Orientation Fee is 50% refundable until December 15, 2017 ONLY if requested in writing prior to your selected orientation date.
+The fee is non-refundable if the orientation date you signed up for has passed, you attended the session, OR an orientation refund is requested after December 15, 2017.
+Email your refund request to email@example.com

 Helpful Registration Hints